Mustafanaji0413/webster00/README.md

 ```

 16. Go back to the Deploy tab and under Automatic deploys choose Enable Automatic Deploys
-17. Back in your CLI add, commit and push your changes and Heroku will automatically deploy your app:
+17. Back in your CLI add, commit, and push your changes and Heroku will automatically deploy your app:
 ```
 git add .
 git commit -m "Initial commit"